-Kirkjufell is a 463 meter high mountain that has claimed the lives of a few mountaineers.
-From the right angle the mountain resembles a church steeple… or a Witches Hat.
+Kirkjufell is a 463-meter-high mountain that has claimed the lives of a few mountaineers.
+From the right angle, the mountain resembles a church steeple or a witch’s hat.
 The best angle is from the small lake after the waterfall.
-But close to Kirkjufellsfoss waterfall the angle is still good.
+But close to Kirkjufellsfoss waterfall, the angle is still good.
 This is why the combination has been so successful and popular with photographers and tourists.

 Nature Photography at Kirkjufellsfoss

 I like to capture the falls with the mountain in the background.
-A wide angle is required of at least 24mm to capture the many angles offered by the falls.
-A 50mm lens will frame Kirkjufell Mountain quite tightly from the waterfall.
+A wide angle of at least 24 mm is required to capture the many angles offered by the falls.
+A 50 mm lens will frame Kirkjufell Mountain quite tightly from the waterfall.
 Having a wider lens will give you a lot more angles to play with at both levels of the waterfall.
-Getting closer to the cascades of water will give you photos a more intimate feel, although this might not be possible if the location is busy.
+Getting closer to the cascades of water will give your photos a more intimate feel, although this might not be possible if the location is busy.

 The mountain/waterfall combination works really well with a colourful sky, which can happen at both sunset and sunrise.
 The setting sun can only been seen in the mid summer when the sun sets in the North West.

 After photographing Kirkjufell and the waterfall, I would recommend exploring the marshland and lake at the bottom of the falls.
 There are sometimes little pools in the long grass which can give you some unique compositions.
 Then find the angles from the lake edge that shows the steeple shape of Kirkjufell and look for still water so you can find a reflection of the mountain.